barabule/StressStrain/README.md

 Simple stress-strain and hardening curve fitting in Julia.
 Mainly intended for metals/ elasto-plastic materials.

 # Installation
+Julia needs to be installed on your computer.

 Make a new empty folder and open Julia into it (or navigate via cd("path/to/folder") in Julia).
 Then open the package promp with ']' and type: